Trik16/ResourceReservationProject/README.md

 # **ResourceReservationProject**
-This is a simple but complete exercise to learning Python
+This is a simple but complete exercise to learning Python.

 ## Task and flow chart
 We are going to do a new branch of the existing ResPa project from Helsinki City with some major difference.
-The final task is to have a resource booking app.
-But, we are still learning, for steps.
+The goal is to have a resource booking app.

-For learning purpose I've imagined an app to book some tables from a list of pubs(or discord servers).
-And when you book a table there will be also a google calendar events associated.
+The app books some tables from a list of pubs (or discord servers).
+When you book a table there a google calendar event will be associated with it.

 ![ARCHITECTURE](./images/architecture.png)